AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

   the command line is quoted and detailed information about each trace is provided (trace file name, timestamp, tag, ...)

-- In the :option:`html` index header, where the list of trace names and tags used to produce the report is provided.
+- In the :option:`=html` index page, where the list of trace names and tags used to produce the report is provided.

-All the principles we have described so far apply to consolidated *object* coverage analysis as well, and the only process differences are the general source/object coverage ones.
-In particular, the focus of the analysis needs to be specified with :ref:`--routines <oroutines>` instead of :ref:`--scos
-<sunits>`, providing object level symbol names instead of source level unit
-names.

 .. _using-gpr: